notaustens/wimWizard/README.md

 In order to create custom operating system images, you must first set up a folder structure on your system to facilitate the process.
 This can be accomplished by following the steps outlined below:

-1. Open up the command prompt as an administrator.
+1. Open up the command prompt (or PowerShell) as administrator.
 2. Navigate to the root of your `C:\` drive by entering the following command

 ```